Trojan-Qt5/Trojan-Qt5/README.md

 ### 2. Junkware detected, 360 detected as a virus?
 - [VirusTotal](https://www.virustotal.com/gui/file/247faa5d67592af7583a7ebd53654383d25e258de329ee145f7d8abbf2ba7034/detection)
-- Also do not forget to the the md5 checksum
+- Also do not forget to the the md5 checksum and sha1 checksum

 ### 3. How to check md5 checksum?
 #### 1. Windows